 Ohio’s Revised Code (the statutes enacted by the Ohio Legislature) defines “injury” [for workers’ compensation purposes] as including any injury, whether caused by external accidental means or accidental in character and result, received in the course of and arising out of, the injured workers’ employment.
 Psychiatric conditions are excluded from the general definition of “injury”, “except where the claimant’s psychiatric conditions have arisen from an injury or occupational disease sustained by that claimant.”
 R.C. §4123.01(C)(1).

 In 2013, the Ohio Supreme Court considered just how expansively to define the concept of “injury” when faced with a case involving a dump truck driver whose truck was rear-ended.
 While the dump truck driver received relatively minor physical injuries, the driver of the car that struck him was killed.
-In fact, the car went underneath the dump truck and the accident scene was described as “horrific”.
+The car went underneath the dump truck and the accident scene was described as “horrific”.
 Does the term “injury” involve the totality of the circumstances of the accident or merely the personal physical impact/alterations resulting from the accident?

 In considering whether the dump truck driver could maintain a claim for “post-traumatic stress disorder”, the Court stated he could not unless the condition arose from the physical injuries he himself sustained in the accident, not the injuries and subsequent death of the driver who hit him.
 The Court acknowledged that its decision would be criticized as not in keeping with the liberal construction of Ohio workers’ compensation laws required by statute but explained that any necessary expansion of Ohio law has to come from the legislature.